zy55769068/mcp-router/README.md

 **MCP Router** is a desktop application for simplifies the management of Model Context Protocol (MCP) servers.

 ### ✨ Key Features
 - 🌐 **Universal** - Connect to any MCP server
   - Remote or local servers
   - Supports DXT, JSON, Manual
 - 🖥️ **Cross-platform** - Available for Windows and macOS
-- 🤖 **AI Agent Feature** - Create, share, and use AI Agents with MCP tools, and use your agents as MCP servers in other apps
+- 🔒 **Privacy** - All data is stored locally on your device
+- ⬆️ **Data portability** - Easily export and import your mcp configurations

 ## 🔒 Privacy & Security